NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 + **moon.py**:

     Short project to determine the moon phase from a date.
 Using Astral libraby, which returns a float, comparing the float range to moon phases, and then identifying the corresponding name, in a choosen language.

     *status*: Finished

++ **Mathemagic_Denmark-Elephant.jpnb**:

+    Jupyter Notebook short exercice to create a script from a well known Mathemagic Denmark-Elephant.

+    *status*: Finished